OmniSharp/omnisharp-emacs/README.md

 ### ElDoc integration
 ElDoc support is switched on by default.
 This shows type information for the symbol at point in the echo area.
-To switch it off, set omnisharp-eldoc-support to nil
+To switch it off, set `omnisharp-eldoc-support` to nil.

 ![](pics/eldoc.png)